ataylor89/unix_wisdom/grep.md

 The syntax of a word is its function in a sentence.
 We can extend this to Unix commands.
 The syntax of a word in a Unix command is its function in the command.

 The -e option specifies the syntax of the word that follows.
-The word that follows is a pattern that the grep command is instructed to search for.
+The word that follows is a pattern that grep is instructed to search for.

 ## grep is a utility, a command, and a language